Failure To Diagnose A Bowel Leak Or Ruptured Bowel

 A perforated bowel is a hole or cut in the bowel of the small or large intestine.
-Other names for a perforated bowel are bowel leak, ruptured bowel, and gastrointestinal perforation.
-A leak in the bowel allows bacteria, food, and fecal matter to leak into the abdominal area, which can cause death, sepsis, infection, peritonitis, and organ damage.
+Other names for a perforated bowel are bowel leak, ruptured bowel and gastrointestinal perforation.
+A leak in the bowel allows bacteria, food and fecal matter to leak into the abdominal area, which can cause sepsis, infection, peritonitis, organ damage or even death.

 If the perforation is recognized and treated in time, the perforation can usually be easily fixed through a simple surgery.
 But if the perforation is not treated timely, the patient can die or require a more complex surgery and may need to wear a colostomy bag for the rest of his or her life.

-At Crandall & Pera Law, we advocate on behalf of patients who suffer injury or death because of a failure of a medical professional to diagnose or properly treat a bowel leak.
-Our Ohio medical malpractice attorneys have years of experience proving medical error and aggressively fighting to help patients obtain the maximum recovery the law allows.
-We help people in Cleveland, Columbus, Cincinnati, Chagrin Falls, Chesterland, and across Ohio.
+At Crandall & Pera Law, we advocate on behalf of patients across Ohio and northern Kentucky who suffer because of a failure of a medical professional to diagnose or properly treat a bowel leak.
+Our attorneys have decades of combined experience proving medical error and fighting to help patients obtain the maximum recovery the law allows.
+Learn more about Marc Pera’s significant related verdict.

 - An automobile accident or other accident that injures the bowel.

-Common medical tests used to recognize a bowel leak are X-Rays, CT scans of the abdomen, and white blood cell count tests.
+Common medical tests used to recognize a bowel leak are X-ray imaging, CT scans of the abdomen, and white blood cell count tests.

-Without the necessary surgery due to a failure to diagnose the bowel leak, the immediate danger is that waste products could flow into the bloodstream.
-This can cause an infection such as sepsis, which can cause long-term harm or even death.
+Without surgery, the immediate danger is that waste products could flow into the bloodstream.
+This can cause an infection such as sepsis, which can cause long-term harm or even be fatal.
 The possibility of peritonitis, an inflammation of the lining of the abdomen, is another concern when a bowel leak is not swiftly treated.